crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 It's worth noting that not all operations require clean upper bits.
 In fact, even if the upper bits are dirty, we can still get correct results for addition.
 However, the sum will usually contain dirty upper bits that will need to be cleaned.
-For example, when performing addition without knowing what the upper bits are set to, we get the following result.
+For example, we can perform addition without knowledge of the upper bits.

 ```solidity
   0x????????????????????????????????????????????????fffffffffffffffe // int64(-2)